saschaende/typo3-users/README.md

 * User friendly, no complicated typoscript: You can configure all settings via the plugins
 * Templates based on bootstrap 4
+* Security: According to https://typo3.org/security/advisory/typo3-psa-2019-002/, Username and Email Address Enumeration is not possible in all plugins.
+If a user registers with an email, that exists, the email adress automatically gets a remember mail with an password reset link.
+(Thanks to vasyl from http://typo3.net.ua/)
 * FLUID templates, easy to customize.
 Even for emails.
 * A list of 2160 disposable email address providers is included and can be imported with one click.
 * Plugin: Login